torvalds/linux/Documentation/accounting/delay-accounting.rst

    delayacct

 to the kernel boot options.
 The rest of the instructions below assume this has been done.
+Alternatively, use sysctl kernel.task_delayacct to switch the state at runtime.
+Note however that only tasks started after enabling it will have delayacct information.

 After the system has booted up, use a utility similar to  getdelays.c to access the delays